liip/LiipImagineBundle/Resources/doc/cache-resolver/web_path.rst

+.. default-role:: code
+.. _cache-resolver-web-path:

 Web Path Resolver
 =================

-.. _cache-resolver-web-path:

-The ``WebPathResolver`` resolver enabled cache resolution using the web path of your application.
+The `WebPathResolver` resolver enabled cache resolution using the web path of your application.